Seattle Heating Systems Which Ones are Right for This Climate?

 Furnace Heat Uniformity and Efficiency

 If you are leaning towards this heating system option, consider the benefits of a modulating furnace.
 This type of furnace provides more consistent heat throughout your house, eliminating spots that are too hot or cold.
 The furnace makes frequent small adjustments to keep at temperature.
-This reduces the fluctuations caused by a traditional furnace which shuts off once it reaches your preset thermostat temperature.
+This reduces the fluctuations caused by a traditional furnace that shuts off once it reaches your preset thermostat temperature.

 Furnaces also come in different levels of efficiency, just like Air Conditioner units.
 Instead of SEER which is a measure of an A/C energy efficiency, it is AFUE (annual fuel utilization efficiency) that measures Furnace efficiency.
 You can get furnaces with an AFUE rating of 80% 90%, 95%, and up to 98%.
 This is a measure of the amount of fuel you supply the furnace, compared to the amount of heat that is produced.
 If you buy a furnace that is 80% AFUE it means 20% of the fuel is wasted.
 You could reduce your monthly heating bill by around 15% by choosing a furnace that is 95% AFUE.

 A heat pump extracts heat from the surrounding air and ground and transfers it into your home.
-It also works like an Air Conditoner unit as it uses a refrigerant to cool your home when it is hot.
-A typical heat pump connects to your ducted system, and can work with or without a furnace as a backup.
+It also works like an Air Conditioner unit as it uses a refrigerant to cool your home when it is hot.
+A typical heat pump connects to your ducted system and can work with or without a furnace as a backup.
 It runs on electricity, instead of natural gas, propane, or heating oil like a furnace.
-However, a heat pump is more energy efficient than a traditional electric furnace, typically by 30-40%.
+However, a heat pump is more energy-efficient than a traditional electric furnace, typically by 30-40%.